 Administrative User Access.
 For each applicable Addendum, Client shall designate and notify KOR of a User designated by Client to serve as Client’s Administrative User in respect of the Services to be provided under such Addendum.
 Client shall notify KOR promptly of any and all temporary or permanent substitutions or replacements therefor.

 Connectivity.
-As between KOR and Client, except as otherwise expressly provided in this USA, Client shall be solely responsible for (i) all software, hardware, networks and other technology Client and the Users utilize to access the Services, (ii) any and all unavailability, malfunction, errors and failures thereof, and (iii) any and all damages, losses, costs and expenses associated therewith.
-KOR shall have no responsibility to provide any such resources to Client.
+As between KOR and Client, except as otherwise expressly provided in this USA, Client shall be solely responsible for (i) all its software, its hardware, its networks and its other technology that Client and the Users utilize to access the Services, (ii) any and all unavailability, malfunction, errors and failures thereof, and (iii) any and all damages, losses, costs and expenses associated therewith.
+Other than the services provided under this USA, KOR shall have no responsibility to provide any such resources to Client.

 Client Data and Other Client Materials.
 As between KOR and Client, except as otherwise set forth in any applicable Addendum with respect to Services to be provided by KOR thereunder, Client is solely responsible for: (i) the content, quality and accuracy of Client Data and other Client Materials; (ii) obtaining any consents or other required authorizations, and providing any notices required, with respect to the collection, processing, storage, transmission and other uses of all Client Data and other Client Materials, including any Personal Information therein, as set forth in this USA; and (iii) ensuring that all Client Data and other Client Materials, and all uses thereby of the Services, including any processing of Personal Information and other information, data and materials via the KOR SaaS Services, comply with applicable Laws, including applicable Data Protection Laws.
 Without limiting the generality of the foregoing, Client acknowledges that, as between the Parties, Client is responsible for backing up and maintaining copies of all Client Data and other Client Materials provided to or received from KOR.

 Assistance and Other Resources.
 Client shall promptly provide to KOR all such assistance, data, information, materials and other resources as may be reasonably requested by KOR in connection with KOR’s provision of the Services under this USA.
-Without limiting any other provision of this USA, under no circumstances shall KOR be liable for any failure to provide any Services, any delays in providing any Services, unavailability of any Services, or other issues with respect to any Services, attributable to any failures or delays by Client in fulfilling the foregoing obligation or any other dependencies set forth in this USA, including the applicable Addendum.
+Without limiting any other provision of this USA , and unless otherwise foreseen under the USA under no circumstances shall KOR be liable for any failure to provide any Services, any delays in providing any Services, unavailability of any Services, or other issues with respect to any Services, attributable to any failures or delays by Client in fulfilling the foregoing obligation or any other dependencies set forth in this USA, including the applicable Addendum.
 In addition, KOR shall be entitled to rely on the competency, accuracy and currency of all such assistance and other resources provided by Client, as applicable.